 I have to admit that my meat-loving family was not thrilled when I told them we were having quinoa for dinner.
 I kept having to explain “what it is” and how to say it (keen-wa).
 My family seemed less than enthused with my answer.
 Brian asked me more than once, “so there’s no meat in there?”
 Nope … no meat.

 Quinoa is a complete protein source and is full of nutrients.
 It is a good source of fiber and calcium. it is also gluten-free and easily digested.
 No amount of touting it’s health benefits was going to change my family’s mind!
-I was still going to give it a shot!
+But, I was still going to give it a shot!

 I grew up being exposed to all kinds of things.
 I have eaten things that would give some of y’all the heebie jeebies.
 Heck, some of it gives me the heebie jeebies just thinking about it!
 HA!
 I’m fair game to most anything once …. one bite.
 Truth be told, it’s more difficult for some people to step outside their comfort zone and try something new.
 Brian is one of those people.
 There’s nothing wrong with it, by the way!
 I love him just the same! 🙂 It just means I have to be more creative sometimes – or not answer his questions when he asks me “what’s in here” or “what’s this called” …..
 Oh, yeah, I totally go there!
 And sometimes, it’s even harder for these people to acknowledge that they even might like something they thought they didn’t! 😉